Coderec/sudoku/README.md

 # sudoku
-calculate sudoku with Dancing Links
+calculate sudoku with Dancing Links by Qt/C++